 Dr. Weninger studied Medicine at the University of Vienna, graduating 1995 as MD.
 2000 he spent a year with Dr TJ Mohun at the MRC National Institute for Medical Research in London.
 2002 he received his Habilitation and 2003 his certificate as medical specialist for Anatomy.
 Since 2016 he is head of the Division of Anatomy of the Medical University of Vienna.
 Dr. Weninger focuses on clinically applied anatomy, morphological phenotyping of biomedical model organisms and on developing and exploring novel imaging methods http://www.wolfgangweninger.at .

-Dr. Andrés Rodríguez Lorenzo, after plastic surgery residency in Spain, completed his two-year microvascular fellowship at the Cannieburn Plastic Surgery Unit in Glasgow and Chang Gung Memorial Hospital in Taiwan.
-Since 2010, he is Associate Professor for Plastic Surgery and Director of Microsurgery at Uppsala University Hospital, leading one of the most active microsurgical centers in Scandinavia.
-He is the program director of the International Fellowship Program in Microsurgery at the Uppsala University and his main focus of research is head and neck reconstruction including preclinical studies on face transplantation, virtual planning and facial paralysis.
-He is a member of the Editorial Board of Microsurgery.
+Chief and Associate Professor in Plastic Surgery Department of Plastic and Maxillofacial Surgery Uppsala University Hospital, Sweden.
+Dr. Andres Rodriguez completed his medical education,postgraduated PhD studies and plastic surgery residency in Spain followed by two-years microvascular fellowships at the Canniesburn Plastic Surgery Unit in Glasgow and Chang Gung Memorial Hospital in Taiwan.
+He works in Uppsala, Sweden since 2010 leading one of the most active microsurgical centers in Scandinavia.
+He is the program director of the International Fellowship Program in Microsurgery at the Uppsala University and his main focus of clinical and research activity is head and neck reconstruction and facial paralysis.
+He has over 45 peer-reviewed publications and he is member of the Editorial Boards of several journals in plastic surgery.

 Prof. Dr. Chieh-Han John Tzou (Austria)

-Dr. Chieh-Han Tzou completed his medical education and plastic surgery residency at the Medical University of Vienna and a one-and-a-half-year microvascular fellowship at the Chang Gung Memorial University Hospital in Taiwan.
-Currently, as an Associate Professor for Plastic Surgery, he is the Director of Aesthetic and Reconstructive Facial Surgery and Reconstructive Lymphsurgery.
-He is also the program coordinator of the International Fellowship Program of the Department of Surgery.
-The main focus of his research is facial palsy, nerve reconstruction, microsurgical reconstruction and reconstructive lymphsurgery.
+Dr. Chieh-Han Tzou completed his medical education and plastic surgery residency at the Medical University of Vienna, Austria under Prof. Dr. M. Frey and a one-and-a-half-year microvascular fellowship at the Chang Gung Memorial University Hospital in Taiwan with Prof. F.C.
+Wei, Prof. D.C.C.
+Chuang and Prof. M.H.
+Cheng.
+Currently he is the Director of Plastic and Reconstructive Surgery Clinic at the Hospital of Divine Savior Vienna, Austria (Krankenhaus Goettlicher Heiland Wien).
+The main focus of his clinical work and research are facial palsy, nerve reconstruction, microsurgical reconstruction super-microsurgery and reconstructive lymphedema surgery.